Helping Your Students Thrive with Our Well-Being Curriculum

 - Prevent suicide

-Our PK-6 Well-Being curriculum is a 32-week course designed to teach your students how to improve their overall well-being.
+Our PK-6 SEL program is a 32-week curriculum designed to teach your students how to improve their overall health.
 Each week includes 4-8 student articles with accompanying lesson plans, interactive videos, images, and graphic organizers.

 “We’ve built a curriculum that helps teachers break down complicated ideas and explain them to kids,” Chase said.
 “We want to help students and teachers understand social-emotional learning on grade level.
 We also want teachers to have the flexibility to teach the most needed content so we have designed the curriculum in a way that each week stands on its own and can be used in the classroom as a preventative model (tier 1 instruction), with small groups of students in an intervention model (tier 2 supports), or as a postvention or crisis response model (tier 3 supports).”